EnigmaCurry/curlbomb/README.md

 The above command connects to example.com over SSH (port 22 by default) and forwards the local curlbomb HTTP port to example.com:8080.
-This SSH tunnel is left open for as long as curlbomb remains running.
+The URL that curlbomb prints out uses the domain name of the ssh server instead of the local IP address.
+The SSH tunnel is left open for as long as curlbomb remains running.
 Any user on example.com will be able to fetch the resource from localhost:8080.
-If you want anyone in the world to be able to fetch example.com:8080 you will need to modify the sshd_config of the server to allow GatewayPorts:
+However, by default, SSH does not open this up to the rest of the world.
+If you want any client to be able to connect to example.com:8080 you will need to modify the sshd_config of the server to allow GatewayPorts:

 	# Put this in your /etc/ssh/sshd_config and restart your ssh service:
     Gatewayports clientspecified